 Schiphol: Facts and Figures Amsterdam Airport Schiphol

 is a major hub airport connecting the Netherlands and much of Europe with the rest of the world.
 It is one of the top 15 busiest airports in the world according to passenger traffic (2012).
 Schiphol sees an incredible 51 million people through its doors and runways each year.
-The first aircraft landed here in 1916, and today, it is the world’s oldest international airport to be still located on the original site.
+The 1st aircraft landed here in 1916, and today, it is the world’s oldest international airport to be still located on the original site.
 It services 101 airlines, reaching 317 destinations in 104 countries.

-Behind the Scenes Tour
+Behind the Scenes tour

-More than just an Airport
+More than just an airport

 Another unexpected way to spend your time at Schiphol is to visit the Rijksmuseum.
 This is a perfect way to indulge in a little Dutch culture if you don’t have enough time to visit the city.
 Located behind passport control between Pier E and F is a display of impressive artworks by Dutch masters from the Golden Age.
 This temporary display of paintings is on loan from the city’s main Rijksmuseum, and the collection is rotated several times a year.

 Another surprise this airport has to offer is a tranquil oasis, the Airport Park.
-The first of its kind in the world, the park offers a green space for people to meet, work or relax.
+The 1st of its kind in the world, the park offers a green space for people to meet, work or relax.
 It can be found beyond passport control in Lounge 1.
-Rest on comfortable chairs amidst trees and plants, or have a refreshment in the café, all safely indoors.
+Rest on comfortable chairs amid trees and plants, or have a refreshment in the café, all safely indoors.
 For some fresh air, just step outside and enjoy the sunshine.